wyuenho/emacs-corfu-pixel-perfect/README.md

 Currently `corfu-min-width` defaults to 15, which is too low for most cases, and `corfu-max-width` defaults to 100, which is too large for most cases.
-So, for most cases, the popup width flickers wildly between 85 columns, depending on which programming languages you work with.
+So, for most cases, the popup width flickers wildly between 85 columns as you scroll, depending on which programming languages you work with.
 However, since different programming languages differ in verbosity, you don't really know what the best widths to set are, so you end up constantly messing with these width variables.
 This situation is exacerbated by the fact `corfu` does not remember the size after resizing the popup with a mouse.

 Their must be some simple clever math you can do to guess a sensible static width depending on the major mode and past completion invocations.